-Its cuteness galore when you end up shopping at a store selling baby apparels.
-With so many colours, patterns, designs & styles to choose from we have no idea where to put our money on.
+It's cuteness galore when you end up shopping at a store selling baby apparels.
+With so many colors, patterns, designs, and styles to choose from, we have no idea where to put our money on.
 However, keeping all choices apart, fabric selection should be of prime consideration while buying clothes for your precious little gems.
-It’s your baby’s second skin and hence you need to make it worth their touch and feel.
+It’s your baby’s second skin, and hence you need to make it worth their touch and feel.

-- Fabric durability – Kids can get grubby and hence their clothes need to withstand many rounds of washing and also wear and tear from play and tumble.
-Organically sourced bamboo when blended with cotton increases its versatility and durability to an extent that it makes eco-conscious parents chose this fabric-blend over any other.
+Fabric Durability – Kids can get grubby, and hence their clothes need to withstand many rounds of washing and also wear and tear from play and tumble.
+Organically sourced bamboo when blended with cotton increases its versatility and durability to an extent that it makes eco-conscious parents choose this fabric-blend over any other.

-- Fabric Colour – Colour psychology is real.
-Studies have found that exposure to certain colours improve sleep patterns and enhance memory power, serving excellent benefits for your baby’s growing mind and body.
-In general, warm colours elicit happiness and comfort whereas bright colours evoke feelings of aggression and frustration resulting in fussy and over-stimulated babies.
+Fabric Color – Color psychology is real.
+Studies have found that exposure to certain colors improves sleep patterns and enhances memory power, serving excellent benefits for your baby’s growing mind and body.
+In general, warm colors elicit happiness and comfort, whereas bright colors evoke feelings of aggression and frustration, resulting in fussy and over-stimulated babies.

-Remember, your child doesn’t care tad bit about those dazzling outfits you make them wear only to please and attract others.
-They just want to feel as free as a bird and choosing the right fabric will go a long way in making them feel that way.
-So, shop smart and feel good.
+Remember, your child doesn’t care a tad bit about those dazzling outfits you make them wear only to please and attract others.
+They just want to feel as free as a bird, and choosing the right fabric will go a long way in making them feel that way.
+So, shop smart and feel good